AbdulMateenzwl/NoteBook/README.md

 ## Acknowledgments

-Special thanks to the MERN community and the developers of Express Authenticator for their excellent tools and libraries.
+Special thanks to the MERN community and the developers of Express Authenticator, Bootstrap for their excellent tools and libraries.

-Feel free to modify this README file to include more specific details about your project or additional instructions for setting it up.
-Good luck with your MERN stack Notes Web App!